 - VR casinos and gambling

 Online gambling has never suffered a lack of gamers and VR will only attract more.
-Virtual reality casinos will offer a vast assortment, including slot machines, immersive roulette, poker and other card games.
+Virtual reality casinos will offer a vast assortment, including slot machines, immersive roulette, poker, and other card games.
 Virtual casinos may even provide social interaction for players.

 VR game libraries, like PlayStation or SteamVR provide hundreds of games today.
 When VR technology overcomes the problem of movement for players and possibly introduces all human senses, virtual reality in gaming could become as powerful as the real world gaming.
-In fact, the further development of VR industry will determine the direction of indie games market.
+In fact, the further development of the VR industry will determine the direction of the indie games market.